Invoke Foundry Agent

 When to Use This Skill

-- Send a test message to a deployed agent
+- Send messages to a deployed agent (single or multi-turn)

 MCP Tools